| How Laughter Helps Us Heal Pediatric outpatient receiving treatments at UCLA Medical Center.Photos Courtesy of Leslie Barton Photography

 hospitals around the country," says Edward McCabe, M.D., Ph.D.,

+physician-in-chief of the Mattel Children's Hospital.
 The project has continued its groundbreaking research using donations

 from individuals and organizations.
 If you (or your production company)